logan-anderson/logan.codes/content/blog/rss-feeds-in-a-nextjs-site.md

 ---
+draft: false
-minRead: '4'
+minRead: "4"
 title: RSS Feeds in a nextjs site
 author: content/authors/logan_anderson.md
-description: 'How to add an RSS feed for blog posts into a nextjs site.
-Simple and easy. '
+description: "How to add an RSS feed for blog posts into a nextjs site.
+Simple and easy. "
 tags:
   - code
   - react
   - nextjs
-date: 'Sat Jun 13 2020 13:51:25 GMT-0300 (Atlantic Daylight Time)'
+date: "Sat Jun 13 2020 13:51:25 GMT-0300 (Atlantic Daylight Time)"
 ---

 # Adding an RSS feed to a nextjs Site